My first moments on a paddle board

 Found a body of water protected from wind and waves.
 This will make a big difference when you begin on a paddle board!

-2. steady board
+2. A steady board

 Choose a board that is very wide (30 ” or more) and rigid.
 If you begin on an inflatable board, make sure that the board it is properly inflated.
 (Imagine for a minute trying to stand on an air mattress, not possible!).